-- Hotel George Williams (Brisbane, QLD; © 1800/064 858 in Australia, or 07/3308 0700): It's hard to believe that this trendy, clean, and bright hotel is a Y. This is what an affordable hotel should be like, with helpful staff, - a pleasant, inexpensive restaurant, and the kind of services you'd expect to be paying more for.
+- Hotel George Williams (Brisbane, QLD; © 1800/064 858 in Australia, or 07/3308 0700): It's hard to believe that this trendy, clean, and bright hotel is a Y. This is what an affordable hotel should be like, with helpful staff, a pleasant, inexpensive restaurant, and the kind of services you'd expect to be paying more for.
 See p.
-254. - The Reef Retreat (Cairns, QLD; © 07/4059 1744): It's not often you find so much decorating taste-wooden blinds, teak furniture, and colorful upholstery-at a price you want to pay, but that's what you get at the apartments in trendy Palm Cove, one of Cairns's most desirable beachfront suburbs.
-There's a pool on the lovely landscaped grounds, but the beach is just a block away.
+249. - The Reef Retreat (Cairns, QLD; © 07/4059 1744): It's not often you find so much decorating taste-wooden blinds, teak furniture, and colorful upholstery-at a price you want to pay, but that's what you get at the apartments in trendy Palm Cove, one of Cairns's most desirable beachfront suburbs.
+There's a

+- pool on the lovely landscaped grounds, but the beach is just a block away.
 See p.
-303.

-- Archipelago Studio Apartments (Port Douglas, QLD; © 07/4099 5387): They may be tiny, but these pretty apartments have a homey atmosphere and are seconds from Four Mile Beach.
+298. - Archipelago Studio Apartments (Port Douglas, QLD; © 07/4099 5387): They may be tiny, but these pretty apartments have a homey atmosphere and are seconds from Four Mile Beach.
 Some units have sea views.
 The solicitous proprietor is a font of advice on things to see and do.
 See p.
-313. - Miss Maud Swedish Hotel (Perth, WA; © 1800/998 022 in Australia, or 08/9325 3900): Staying here is like staying at Grandma's-just as she's finished a major redecoration job.
-You're right in the heart of Perth, and the friendly staff and
+308. - Miss Maud Swedish Hotel (Perth, WA; © 1800/998 022 in Australia, or 08/9325 3900): Staying here is like staying at Grandma's-just as she's finished a major redecoration job.
+You're right in the heart of Perth, and the

-- huge buffet breakfasts (included in the room rate) complete the picture.
+- friendly staff and huge buffet breakfasts (included in the room rate) complete the picture.
 See p.
-458. - North Adelaide Heritage Group (Adelaide, SA; © 08/8272 1355): The very elegant Bishop's Garden, on Molesworth Street, is just one of 18 beautifully restored historic properties in the portfolio.
-Originally the house and gardens of Bishop Nutter Thomas, the fourth Anglican Bishop of Adelaide, it's full of gorgeous antiques and artwork collected by the current owners, Rodney and Regina Twiss.
+462. - North Adelaide Heritage Group (Adelaide, SA; © 08/8272 1355): The very elegant Bishop's Garden, on Molesworth Street, is just one of 18 beautifully restored historic properties in the portfolio.
+Originally the house and gardens of Bishop Nutter Thomas, the fourth Anglican Bishop of Adelaide, it's full of gorgeous antiques and artwork - collected by the current owners, Rodney and Regina Twiss.
 See p.
-538. - York Mansions (Launceston, TAS; © 03/6334 2933): If you feel that where you stay is as important to your visit as what you see, then don't miss on a night or two here.
-This National Trust-classified building has five spacious apartments, each with a distinct character.
-It's like living the high life in the Victorian age.
-See p.
-685.
+556.